 This is highly idealistic, and the conspiracist will run off with it, but this smacks of delusion.
 The Freemasons have been destabilised since after the 18th century.
 Their ranks are highly aging.
 After briefly stating, that the Masonic Fraternity had descended due to sectarian attitudes, “this must and will be changed, and the potency and the effectiveness of the lodge work and ceremonial will be demonstrated” (ibid., pg.
 368).

 Sounds like her “Master” is trying to resurrect a dead corpse, to serve as a voodoo doll, for “the work and use of the Word” (ibid) Bailey adds.
 This sounds like the inversion of “the Word.”
-Bailey believed her work was leading to what she calls, the “externalisation of the hierarchy”; opening our perception to the fourth dimension; assisting the return of Christ— expressly, an un-theosophical ideal.
+Bailey believed her work was leading to what she calls, the “externalisation of the hierarchy,” thereby opening our perception to the fourth dimension.
+A.B. then tells us, that this would assist in the return of Christ.

 ALICE BAILEY’S “INTERNATIONALISM”

 Indian theosophist and socialist, Bhagavan Das called his thought Internationalism, as opposed to what he called the “evil of nationalism.”
 Alice Bailey calls those in her book, who are against these ideas — the nationalist “separatists,“ and “those fear-mongers,” like the media today.
-It is reminiscent of the left’s tendency to term those who do not want this future: “xenophobes,” the “far right,” etc.
+It is reminiscent of today’s tactics and the tendency to term those who do not want this future—nativists, xenophobes, and far-right.